adventurerscodex/adventurerscodex/README.md

 Manage your campaign by keeping track of enemies, and friendly NPCs, as well as any notes, maps, custom items, and whatever else you've created!

-**Coming soon...**

 FOR ENTIRE PARTIES
 ------------------

-Take advantage of innovative features like group chat, advanced time-tracking, terrain visualizations, custom item sets, and a combat management tool!
+Take advantage of innovative features like group chat, party dashboard, and a combat management tool!

-**Coming soon...**

 Getting Started
 ===============